(C) 2010 G. Forrest Cook

 The Squirrel Monkey being prototyped, this mess actually worked.

 After building the full-featured Hammonator 2RVT and Lil' Tiger amps then the simpler Spartacus amp, your author decided to go in a completely different direction and design a minimalistic class-A guitar practice amp, the Squirrel Monkey.
-What makes the Squirrel Monkey interesting is the choice of a three element 6AF11 Compactron tube which packs a high gain triode, a medium gain triode and a power pentode into one envelope.
+What makes the Squirrel Monkey interesting is the choice of a three element 6AF11 Compactron tube which packs a high gain triode, a medium gain triode and a power pentode into one glass envelope.
 The amp was originally called "the Chimp" in reference to the Fender Champ, but that name has been used for other amps, so enter "the Squirrel Monkey", a diminutive primate.
 The Squirrel Monkey amp is essentially a "Champ in a bottle".

 The Squirrel Monkey is a simple design with only two controls, volume and tone (high cut).
 The amp only outputs 0.8W of audio power, but that is loud enough to work as a practice amp or a recording amp.
 The tone is surprisingly nice and the hiss is very low.
 The 120VAC input power was measured at 13 Watts.
 The Squirrel Monkey was constructed in two sections, the power supply and the amplifier circuitry.
 Each of the sections was built onto a pair of common 4"x4" electrical utility boxes.